BARF – Feeding cats with raw food healthy

 If you can’t buy fresh meat from the butcher every day, you can also buy frozen raw food with different types of meat.
 The best way to defrost the frozen raw food in the fridge the day before.
-In the case of frost food for cats, e.g. 4.5kg mixed packs with 150g single portions.
+For example, 4.5kg of mixed packs with 150g individual portions are offered for the frost food for cats.
 This portion size is optimal for a cat and easy to handle.

 If you want to feed your cat according to the BARF method, you can try this.
 The BARF method already has some advantages that cannot be dismissed out of hand.
 Mine always knows exactly what is contained in the feed and due to the raw meat no taurine deficiency can occur.

 However, it is not easy, as you can handle raw meat or fish and there can always be problems with germ contamination.
 Then, in the worst case, you end up with more problems than you wanted to avoid by the BARF feeding.
 But everyone has to decide for themselves whether he or she wants to try.
-The most practical thing I can imagine is that frozen BARF feed with the 150g individual portions.
-If you would like to learn more about BARF nutrition, you can buy the book B.A.R.F. for cats.
-The book is written in a very understandable way and you can read up on the topic very well.
+The most practical thing I can think of is the frozen BARF feed, with the 150g individual portions.